China client case studies

 Our Client is a successful, innovative global management consulting company with operations in Singapore, Hong Kong, India and Massachusetts (US).
 As part of the management’s continued global expansion ambitions, the Client wished to open an office in Shanghai, China to provide the full range of consulting services to customers in China.

-Healy Consultants has worked closely with our Client through 2006 and 2007 to engineer a global structure which fulfills their international business requirements.
+Healy Consultants has worked closely with our Client to engineer a global structure which fulfills their international business requirements.
 Following the successful and efficient incorporation of the Singapore, Hong Kong, India and Massachusetts entities on behalf of our Client, we were engaged to set up a company in Shanghai with 100% foreign ownership.